FFmpeg/FFV1/ffv1.md

 Encoders conforming to this version of this specification SHALL NOT write this value.
 Decoders conforming to this version of this specification SHALL ignore its value.

-`configuration_record_crc_parity` 32 bits that are choosen so that the configuration record as a whole has a crc remainder of 0.
+`configuration_record_crc_parity` 32 bits that are chosen so that the configuration record as a whole has a crc remainder of 0.
 This is equivalent to storing the crc remainder in the 32-bit parity.
-The CRC generator polynom used is the standard IEEE CRC polynom (0x104C11DB7) with initial value 0.
+The CRC generator polynomial used is the standard IEEE CRC polynomial (0x104C11DB7) with initial value 0.

 This configuration record can be placed in any file format supporting configuration records, fitting as much as possible with how the file format uses to store configuration records.
 The configuration record storage place and NumBytes are currently defined and supported by this version of this specification for the following container formats:

 ### In AVI File Format

-The Configuration Record extends the stream format chunk ("AVI ", "hdlr", "strl", "strf") with the ConfigurationRecord bistream.
+The Configuration Record extends the stream format chunk ("AVI ", "hdlr", "strl", "strf") with the ConfigurationRecord bitstream.
 See [AVI](#references) for more information about chunks.

 `NumBytes` is defined as the size, in bytes, of the strf chunk indicated in the chunk header minus the size of the stream format structure.